Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 For example, German confectionary company Haribo uses bovine gelatin instead of the otherwise used porcine gelatin while making gummies in Turkey to align with halal practices.

 Climate and weather conditions can greatly influence the needs and preferences of the consumers.
 For example, in tropical regions, people regularly purchase sunscreens and prefer cotton clothing.
-Seasonal changes in the same country or region also dictate consumer buying behavior, such as high cold drink and ice cream sales during summers, room heaters, and car seat warmers during winters, and so on.
+Seasonal changes in the same country or region also dictate consumer buying behavior, such as high cold drink and ice cream sales during summers, room heaters and car seat warmers during winters, and so on.

 While there are several benefits of using geographic market segmentation, it might not be the right strategy always.
 Here are some of its limitations and drawbacks.

 Geographic segmentation holds little to no value for brands that offer products that do not depend on any location-based factors.
-For example, FMCG companies that offer certain food products like chocolates, cookies, and cooking oil.
+For example, FMCG companies offer certain food products like chocolates, cookies, and cooking oil.

 With increasing globalization and cultural exchange, geographic segmentation poses the risk of being ineffective.
 With people relocating to other regions, such as from rural to urban or even from one country to another, for jobs or lifestyle preferences, businesses need to account for this diversity when creating customer groups.
 Relying only on location as the basis for segmentation is no longer enough.